YouTube preparing to offer paid subscriptions this year: report

-SAN FRANCISCO YouTube, the video website owned by Google Inc (GOOG.O), plans to offer paid subscriptions to some of the content on its site later this year, according to a media report.
+SAN FRANCISCO YouTube, the video website owned by Google Inc, plans to offer paid subscriptions to some of the content on its site later this year, according to a media report.

 YouTube has reached out to several video producers, asking them to submit applications to create for-pay "channels," according to a report in AdAge on Tuesday that cited anonymous sources.